ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 ![screenshot](https://i.imgur.com/GvxXtva.png)

-What is included in this "simplified version" toon lit shader repository?
+What is included in this simplified tutorial example toon-lit shader repository?
 -------------------
-This repository contains a very simple toon lit shader example, to help people writing their first custom toon lit shader in URP.
+This repository only contains a very simple toon-lit URP tutorial shader example, to help people write their first custom toon-lit shader in URP.

 This example shader's default result(without editing material params) = the following picture
 ![screenshot](https://i.imgur.com/mbUnvsA.png)

-Because this example toon lit shader aims to help people learning shader writing in URP, it is an extremely simplified version of the full version one.
-This repository only contains ~10% of the full version shader, which only contains the most useful & easy to understand sections, to make sure everyone can understand the shader code easily.
+Because this example toon lit shader aims to help people learn shader writing in URP, it is an extremely simplified version.
+This repository only contains ~3% of the NiloToonURP(full version)'s code, which only contains the most basic & easily understandable sections, to make sure everyone can understand the shader code easily.

-It is actually a "How to write your first custom lit shader in URP" example, instead of a good-looking toon lit shader example (lots of toon lit tricks are not included in this example shader, for tutorial reason).
+It is actually a "How to write your first custom toon-lit shader in URP?" example, instead of a good-looking toon-lit shader (lots of toon-lit tricks are not included in this example shader, for tutorial reasons).

-Why creating this "simplified version" toon lit shader?
+Why create this "simplified version" toon lit shader?
 -------------------
-Lots of my shader friends are looking for a toon lit example shader in URP (not Shader Graph), I want them to switch to URP with me (instead of still staying in built-in RP), so I decided to provide a simple enough URP toon lit shader example.
+Lots of my shader friends are looking for a toon-lit example shader in URP (not Shader Graph), I want them to switch to URP(instead of still staying in built-in RP), so I decided to provide a simple enough URP toon-lit shader example in URP.

-How to try this simplified toon lit example shader in my URP project?
+How to try this simplified toon-lit example shader in my URP project?
 -------------------
 1. Clone all .shader & .hlsl files into your URP project.
 2. Put these files inside the same folder.